Hanlzheng/machine-learning-practice-projects/readme.md

 - **TMDB 5000 Movies Dataset** -- available on Kaggle
 - **NYC Airbnb Open Data (2019)** -- available on Kaggle
+- **Kaggle Playground Series** -- competition data available on each competition page

 Place the CSV files in the corresponding project folder before running the notebooks.